joelnet/MojiScript/README.md

 - [Unit Tests](#unit-tests)
 - [Recursion](#recursion)

+## Philosophy

+The MojiScript philosphy is to provide a functional-style application framework, making asynchronous tasks intuitive and easy.

+MojiScript is heavily opinionated and prevents code considered to be async-unfriendly like `for` loops and statement blocks.

 ## Benefits

 - The Asynchronous-first design greatly simplifies writing and reasoning about Asynchronous code.
 Worry less about callbacks, promises, async, await, etc.
 - Atomic Design, function composition, and Pipes encourages maximum code re-use, testability and the ability to compose smaller functions into larger ones.
 - Compatibility with ECMAScript gives our applications full access to the JavaScript ecosystem.
 It also allows us to import elements from MojiScript into existing JavaScript applications.
 - A modular design allows for features to be imported on an as needed basis, keeping packages small.
-It also allows for elements like `map`, `filter`, `reduce` to be swapped out for 3rd party libraries, like Sanctuary or Ramda.
 - Plays well with functional libraries.
 Check out the [Complementary Libraries](#complementary-libraries) section for libraries that can benefit your MojiScript applications.

 ## Install and Build